redhat-developer/odo/docs/proposals/odo-v3-cli/odo-dev.md

 When some flags were provided and there is no devfile in the current directory command exits with error:
 ```
 No devfile.yaml in the current directory.
-Use `odo create component` to get devfile.yaml for your application."
+Use `odo init component` to get devfile.yaml for your application."
 ```

 When devfile exists in the current directory deploy application in inner loop mode using the information form `devfile.yaml` in the current directory.